Every day is a good day to make healthy choices, but January is the perfect time to renew and revive your health and fitness goals.

 Make plans to attend Ballet Austin's annual Get Fit and kick off the new year celebrating health and wellbeing.
-This is your opportunity to sample conditioning and fitness classes, try Pilates reformers, learn more about living healthy, and have fun!
+This is your opportunity to sample fitness and conditioning classes, try Pilates reformers, learn more about living healthy, visit with local health exhibitors, and have fun!

 Vicki Parsons develops, implements and directs dance and fitness programming for Ballet Austin's Butler Center for Dance & Fitness and Pilates Center.
 Health, fitness, and overall wellness are a priority, and through classes, community-based programs, and BeWell Talks she helps promote the value of life-long health and well-being in the Austin community.
 Vicki also oversees employee wellness initiatives at Ballet Austin.